Liz Saville Roberts: Parliamentary career

 On 7 March 2019, Saville Roberts was sworn in as a member of the Privy Council of the United Kingdom.
 She is a member of the Joint Committee on the Draft Domestic Abuse Bill.

 On 14 March 2019, Saville Roberts voted for an amendment tabled by members of The Independent Group for a second public vote on EU membership.

-She held her seat at the 2019 general election.
+At the 2019 general election, Saville Roberts was again re-elected with an increased vote share of 48.3% and a decreased majority of 4,740.

-On 17 March 2021, Saville Roberts again spoke in Irish, this time to wish Irish people a happy St Patrick's Day.
+On 17 March 2021, Saville Roberts again spoke in Irish, this time to wish Irish people a happy Saint Patrick's Day.
 She also gave the message in Welsh, for which the Speaker Lindsay Hoyle told her off and stated that speaking Welsh was against parliamentary rules.
 Saville Roberts claimed afterwards that the incident displayed "Westminster's disdain for minority languages".
 Leader of the House, Jacob Rees-Mogg later referenced the incident and called Welsh "a foreign language".
 In response, Saville Roberts tweeted: "Jacob Rees-Mogg may not be aware, but Welsh is not a 'foreign language'.
 It had been spoken in Britain for hundreds of years before English even existed."

-She has called for an independent Wales to rejoin the European Union.
-"Single market membership provides an immediate and clear solution to the problems wrought by recent Conservative failures," wrote Saville Roberts.
-"In the longer-term, we are building the case for an independent Wales at the top table of the European family."
+She has called for an independent Wales to rejoin the European Union and the European single market.

+At the 2024 general election, Saville Roberts was again re-elected, with an increased vote share of 53.9% and an increased majority of 15,876.

+Saville Roberts supported Kim Leadbeater's bill introducing assisted suicide into law and served on the committee examining the legislation.

 Personal life

 Saville Roberts has lived in the village of Morfa Nefyn in Gwynedd with her husband, Dewi Wyn Roberts, since 1993.
 They married in 1994 and have twin daughters.
-Her mother, Nancy Saville (1933–2022), was a scientist and suffered from dementia.
-Saville Roberts has written openly about it, and the impact of COVID-19 lockdowns on people with the condition.
+Her mother, Nancy Saville, was a scientist who was diagnosed with dementia in 2021 Saville Roberts has written openly about it, and the impact of COVID-19 lockdowns on people with the condition.

 She is a cousin of the contemporary British artist Jenny Saville.